Vagabond/vagabond.github.io/_posts/2014-05-30-a-week-with-go.md

 var x int = 5
 ```

-Can, and usuallu should be written as:
+Can, and usually should be written as:

 ```
 x := 5